golnouri/golnouri/README.md

 * Design and development of Computer Paytakht website: computerpaytakht.com
 * Design and development of Iran Canada Language Institute website: ircad.com

+## Technical Article
+The Application of Artificial Intelligence in Tax Assessment
+Author: Mojtaba Golnouri
+Headings:
+* Practical Applications of Artificial Intelligence in Administrative Systems
+* Social and Economic Challenges of AI-Lacking Systems in Tax Assessment
+* Analyzing the Social and Ethical Impacts of Using AI in Decision-Making
+* Proposing a Technical Model for Artificial Intelligence in Data Modeling and Analysis for Tax Assessment
+* Data Models and Machine Learning in Tax Assessment Using C# Programming Language

 ## Contact

 * Email: [golnouri@gmail.com](mailto:golnouri@gmail.com)